jadhavPayal11/DAMG6210_FALL2024_TEAM6/README.md

 ## How to Run the Scripts

-1. Open your SQL client and connect to the target database
+SQL Script Execution Sequence:
-     1. AdminCreation.sql
+1. Run the AdminCreation.sql script by connecting to your database admin.
-     2. UserCreation.sql
-     3. TableCreation.sql
+2. Run the UserCreation.sql by script connecting to ICPS_ADMIN that was created in Step1.
+3. Run the TableCreation.sql script by connecting to ICPS_CORE that was created in Step2.
-     4. InsertRecords.sql
+4. Run the InsertRecords.sql script by connecting to ICPS_CORE.
-     5. Views.sql
-     6. TableGrants.sql
+5. Run the TablesGrants.sql by script connecting to ICPS_CORE.
+6. Run the Views.sql script by connecting to ICPS_CORE to create views.
+7. Run the ViewsGrants.sql  script by connecting to ICPS_CORE.